anni-2004/tenderdraft/README.md

-# TenderDraft - AI-Powered Document Generator
+# TenderDraft - AI-Powered Document Generator (.NET Backend)

-A full-stack application for generating tender documents using AI-powered template processing with FastAPI backend and React frontend.
+A full-stack application for generating tender documents using AI-powered template processing with .NET Core Web API backend and React frontend.

 ## 🚀 Features

 - **Smart Template Processing**: Upload .docx templates and let AI extract the schema automatically
-- **Intelligent Field Mapping**: AI maps tender data to template fields using advanced embeddings
+- **Intelligent Field Mapping**: AI maps tender data to template fields using advanced algorithms
 - **Rich Text Editor**: Edit and refine documents with a powerful WYSIWYG editor
 - **Professional Output**: Generate and download final documents as .docx files
 - **Real-time Preview**: See changes instantly as you edit field mappings